 - Chest pain or pressure, especially during activity

-Treating Mitral Valve Disease
+How Is Mitral Valve Disease Treated?

-Surgical repair or replacement of the valve or other advanced techniques are usually necessary for more severe symptoms of mitral valve disease, whether it be regurgitation or stenosis.
+Surgical repair or replacement of the valve or other advanced techniques are usually necessary for more severe symptoms.
+The two main surgical treatment options are:

-- Mitral valve replacement involves removing the damaged valve and replacing it with an artificial mechanical or tissue valve.
+- Mitral valve replacement – involves removing the damaged valve and replacing it with an artificial mechanical or tissue valve